LloydMason95/lloydmason95/README.md

 I'm a Platform & DevOps Engineer focused on building scalable cloud platforms, embracing DevOps practices, and enhancing Developer Experience (DevEx) through automation and self-service.

 I take on projects that span from developing cloud solutions, strategic cloud roadmapping and solution architecture.
-My work helps organizations align their cloud investments with business goals by engineering secure, scalable platforms, modernizing software delivery processes, and enabling efficient cloud-native operations.
+My work helps organizations align their cloud investments with business goals by delivering secure, scalable platforms and modernizing software delivery processes.
 With deep expertise in Azure and modern DevOps practices, I contribute across planning, architecture, and end-to-end implementation to deliver meaningful technical outcomes.

 📁 Check out my infrastructure templates, scripting workflows, and DevOps solutions in my repo catalogue.
 My content often focuses on sharing solutions to problems where I spent considerable time analyzing, troubleshooting, and ultimately resolving the issue—so others can save time and avoid the same challenges.